 Suggestions

-Replace 'Master' with specific actions like 'Configure Redux Toolkit stores, implement Zustand state, set up React Query caching, and migrate between state solutions'
+Replace 'Master modern React state management' with specific concrete actions like 'Configure Redux Toolkit stores, set up Zustand/Jotai atoms, implement React Query caching, and migrate between state management solutions.'

 | Dimension | Reasoning | Score |